Editor choice

 Category B: The Sensitive (The Vulnerable)

 These are the "defensive" players.
-They are easily influenced and quickly ruined.
+They are easily influenced and quickly ruined by ethylene.

 • Cruciferous: Broccoli, cauliflower, Brussels sprouts, and cabbage.